KrzysztofCipora/preprints-by-krzysztof/_episodes/text-lesson_1_1.md

 Introduce some of the benefits of preprinting.
 These could include:

 - Benefits for science, e.g. getting your work out there as soon as it’s ready, to reduce delays in knowledge sharing
-- Benefits for researchers, e.g. as a free way to publish open access
+- Benefits for researchers, e.g. as a free way to publish open access, citation benefits of preprinted papers
-- One of the easiest starting points for Open Science
+- One of the easiest entry points to Open Science

 ## Acknowledging concerns